Kontiomaa/cybersecuritybase-project/README.md

 Basically we were tasked to create a web application from a template that has at least five different flaws from the OWASP top ten list (https://www.owasp.org/index.php/Top_10_2013-Top_10).
 Explain how the flaws can be found and fixed.

+## Flaw A2-Broken Authentication and Session Management

+### Problem

+When creating a new user account or changing the password at the admin page, malicious users may see and use one of the other flaws to create new administrator accounts or change the password of an existing one's.

+### Verify

+### Fix

+- On the "registerList.html" file change the GET methods to POST and uncomment the csrf.token rows (part of another flaw we will fix later).
+- On the "signupController.java" file change the GET methods to POST on the newuser and newpassword @RequestMapping annotations.

 ## Flaw A3-Cross-Site Scripting (XSS)

 ### Problem

 The form (http://localhost:8080/form) allows scripts to be saved my malicious users and later run by other users (administrators) at the admin page (http://localhost:8080/admin).

+### Verify

 ### Fix